Naeima/AquaEV-SouthWales/README.md

-# AquaEV [South Wales]: Towards a Decision Support Dashboard for Electric Vehicles Travel Planning During Extreme Events
+# AquaEV [South Wales]: Towards a Support System for Electric Vehicles Travel Planning During Extreme Weather Events

-Vehicles Travel Planning During Extreme Events
+Vehicles Travel Planning During Extreme Weather Events

-A Dash app that maps EV charging points across South Wales and overlays Welsh Government flood data, live NRW warnings, weather forecasts, and routing analytics.
+A decision support dashboard is proposed for South Wales in the United Kingdom to reduce range anxiety and enable safer and more resilient EV travel planning during extreme weather events.
+The dashboard integrates heterogeneous data sources, including the UK National ChargePoint Registry, Welsh Government flood-risk layers, and 24-hour forecasts from the Met Office DataHub and the Open-Meteo API as a fallback.
+Users specify trip origin, destination, and battery State-Of-Charge (SOC); the dashboard then simulates routes, highlights exposure risks, and recommends safe charging stops.
+Two routing modes are supported: an exact Resource Constrained Shortest Path (RCSP) solver, which provides charge-feasible routes that minimize travel time and flood exposure; and a fallback Open Source Routing Machine (OSRM) mode, which returns only the fastest path and overlays flood warnings, without guaranteeing feasibility or optimality.

 # EV Chargers & Flood Risk — South Wales